How It Works

 Likelihood

 Section titled “Likelihood”Each batch of samples updates our belief.
-The likelihood tells us: “How probable is this data if the true effect is X?”
-We model timing differences using multivariate normal distributions.
+The likelihood tells us: “How probable is this data if the true W₁ distance is δ?”
+We model the W₁ distance using a Student’s t distribution with robust variance estimation to handle measurement uncertainty.

 Posterior